Facilities and Instrumentation

 Bates Hall, Colton-Turner Hall, and Gerstacker Hall

 The Northwoods Field Station is located in the Hiawatha National Forest in the Upper Peninsula of Michigan.
 This facility was built by a group of Hiram students and faculty in the 1970s and is often used as a location for courses taught in the 3-week and summer terms.
 The station is 12 miles from Lake Superior at the western boundary of the Pictured Rocks National Lakeshore.
 The rustic facilities include six sleeping cabins and a main lodge.
-The camp is on the shore of Little Lost Lake and is surrounded by federal lands that contain hardwood and conifer forests, meadows, bogs, a river, and more than a dozen lakes, all within a two-mile hike of the station.
+The camp overlooks Cherry Lake and is surrounded by federal lands that contain hardwood and conifer forests, meadows, bogs, a river, and more than a dozen lakes, all within a two-mile hike of the station.
 At Northwoods, the emphasis is on living in harmony with nature, a low consumption lifestyle, and appropriate technology - including wind power and solar water heating.
-Summer course offerings vary and have included field biology, field botany, geology, environmental studies, natural history, and photography.
+Summer course offerings vary and have included field biology, field botany, geology, environmental studies, natural history, and nature photography.
 The Northwoods program encourages individual projects and internships in areas such as water quality monitoring, fisheries surveying and habitat improvement, research and management of reproduction in the bald eagle, common loon, and sandhill crane, as well as in local oral history and folklore.